This post may contain affiliate links. As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

 34. Make nature potions

 One new thing I came up with for our fall bucket list this year is to make nature potions!
 Or witch’s brew, depending on what kind of spin you want to put on it.
-Collect some jars and containers, gather up some nature items, and start mixing!
+Grab a cauldron and some jars, gather up some nature items, and start mixing!

 Dressing up as little witches and wizards would also add greatly to the fun of this activity.
 If your kids are Harry Potter fans, mix up some ingredients or potions from the books!
 Here’s a list if you need a brush up.